 Serverless compute limitations

 This article explains the current limitations of serverless compute for notebooks and jobs.
-Starting with an overview of the most important considerations, followed by a comprehensive reference list of limitations.
+It starts with an overview of the most important considerations and then provides a comprehensive reference list of limitations.

 Limitations overview